EdwardSAdame/simulacros-ai-assistant/src/knowledge/general/brand_bible.md

 - **Style:** Geometric precision, cold elegance, abstract luxury.
 - **Motto:** *“Tu ser invicto espera ahí.”*

+**Inscription (Founder’s Mark):**
+*"Ideas are free, action is not.
+Most live as animals — born, grow, die.
+We transcend by leaving a mark eternal.
+Good is power.
+Weakness is death.
+Invicto is only the beginning."*
+— Edward Adame

 ---

 ## 6. Promise & Enemy